 The capital requirements directive (CRD) IV introduced a requirement intended to cover the risk related to changes in the fair value of bilateral derivative contracts which are not traded on a stock exchange9.
-This additional requirement is calculated on the basis of the counterparty's creditworthiness and is called the credit valuation adjustment (CVA)10.
-The calculation basis amounted to NOK 1.4 billion at 31 December 2022.
+This additional requirement is calculated based on the counterparty's creditworthiness and is called the credit valuation adjustment (CVA)10.
+The calculation basis amounted to NOK 1.26 billion as at December 31st, 2023.

 EBK has established a policy and associated parameters for counterparty risk which forms the basis for management and control of this risk in EBK.
-The status of compliance with the company's policy for counterparty risk is assessed continuously, and the position in relation to the approved level of risk acceptance is reported quarterly to the board in the risk and compliance report.
+The status of compliance with the company's policy for counterparty risk is assessed continuously, and the position in relation to the approved level of risk acceptance is reported guarterly to the board in the risk and compliance report.